 Were you thinking about giving your staff a cash bonus to thank them for their efforts in the business?
 Be aware that staff gifts of cash from your business are treated as salary and wages by the ATO.
 PAYG withholding is triggered and the amount is also subject to the superannuation guarantee.

-Off course all employees like to feel valued and appreciated.
+Of course, all employees like to feel valued and appreciated.
 It’s good to think about how you can reward them and what the value would be to your team, aside from the tax issues!
-The most appreciated gifts are usually the ones that means something to the individual.
+The most appreciated gifts are usually the ones that mean something to the individual.
 And don’t underestimate the value of a sincere personal message that can have as much impact as a standard gift.

 Who can help me avoid the FBT Christmas Grinch?